mohanenm/aws-scripts/README.md

-# ec2-scripts
+# AWS-scripts
-Commonly used ec2 scripts - better to have em all n one place
+Commonly used AWS scripts - better to have em all In one place

 Will update continually, please feel free to use!